Updated April 2020

 5.3.8 To recover any debt you owe us;

-5.3.9 To provide information on an anonymised or aggregated basis to independent external bodies such as government departments and agencies, universities and similar to carry out research; and/or
+5.3.9 To provide information on an anonymised basis to independent external bodies such as government departments and agencies, universities and similar to carry out research;

-5.3.10 To comply with our legal and regulatory obligations and to identify, prevent, detect or tackle fraud, money laundering, terrorism and other crimes.
+5.3.10 To comply with our legal and regulatory obligations and to identify, prevent, detect or tackle fraud, money laundering, terrorism and other crimes; and/or

-5.5 In the event that NewDay receive any funds from a third party which have been incorrectly attributed or applied to your account, NewDay shall have the right to disclose all your available relevant information (including personal information) to the third party’s payment service provider (for example their bank) in order to assist the third party to recover such funds.
-Additionally, in the event that the third party’s payment service provider is unable to recover such funds on behalf of the third party, NewDay will upon receipt of a written request, provide all your available relevant information (including personal information) to the third party to enable them to recover the funds.
+5.5 If NewDay receives any funds from a third party which have been incorrectly attributed or applied to your account, NewDay has a regulatory obligation, upon request, to provide all your available relevant information (including personal information such as your name and contact details) to the third party’s payment service provider (for example their bank) to assist them with recovering such funds.
+If there is an incorrect payment and the third party’s payment service provider is not able to recover the funds, the payment service provider may share your information directly with the third party to enable them to recover the funds.

 5.6 When we are managing your account it is not our intention to routinely process special categories of personal data.
 However, in certain circumstances, (for example if you are unable to make re-payments to your account or if you are incapacitated) we may be provided with special categories of personal data about your health or medical information which we will hold and process to operate and deal with your account.